OsirianOne71/MQ-Sensors/README2.md

 ## MCP3008 Overview

 The MCP3008 is a 10-bit ADC with 8 channels, communicating via SPI.
 It converts analog voltages into digital values ranging from 0 – 1023.
-For compatibility with the Raspberry Pi's 3.3V GPIO logic, VDD and VREF are both connected to 3.3V.
+For compatibility with the Raspberry Pi's 3.3V GPIO logic, VDD and VREF are both connected to 3.3V. **Resolution** The MCP3008 offers a 10-bit resolution.
+This means it can divide the analogue input signal into 1024 steps, providing a detailed representation of the analogue signal in digital form.
+(Value/1024)*3.3

 ### Power and Ground Connections